Industrial infrastructure

 Orchestrate control logic from multiple vendors.
 MATLAB models, LabVIEW drivers, Python robotics, and C++ algorithms working together in one system with process isolation and self-healing resilience.

-High-rate test pipelines with real-time data acquisition.
-Coordinate test fixtures, vision systems, and quality databases in unified workflows.
-Pipeline orchestration routes data through measurement, analysis, and reporting stages.
+High-rate test workflows with real-time data acquisition.
+Coordinate test fixtures, vision systems, and quality databases through sagas, typed messages, routing rules, and scheduled delivery.

 Hardware-in-the-loop simulation with real-time fidelity.
 Mix physical hardware with simulated components for testing and validation.
 Event streaming provides live visibility into every state transition.

 Multi-robot coordination with real-time sensor fusion.
-Path planning, autonomous navigation, and collaborative manipulation with sub-millisecond message delivery between control modules.
+Path planning, autonomous navigation, and collaborative manipulation with low-latency message delivery between control modules.

 Connect AI agents to the substrate through the built-in MCP endpoint.
-Agents use the same 57-tool interface as human operators to configure instruments, run test sequences, monitor results, and adapt.
+Agents use the same Gateway and module tool interface as human operators to configure instruments, run test sequences, monitor results, and adapt.

 REST surface